How IT Affects Changes in the Procurement Area

 Recruit, develop, and retain the right people

-•Recruit business oriented people with strong soft skills who can operate across multiple disciplines and develop strong relationship with IT stakeholders.
+• Recruit business oriented people with strong soft skills who can operate across multiple disciplines and develop strong relationship with IT stakeholders.

-•Implement program to train existing staff with the right skills to be able to operate in the new collaborative environment.
+• Implement a program to train existing staff with the right skills to be able to operate in the new collaborative environment.
 Training needs to include supplier management playbook training, analytical assessment, business case development and soft-skill training e.g. presentation, facilitation, conflict management, emotional intelligence.

 •Develop good career paths through supplier management track and present interesting strategic opportunities to retain and motivate Procurement staff.